shadowezz/Productiv/docs/UserGuide.md

 #### Marking a deliverable as completed: `done`

-Marks the specified deliverable from the deliverable list as done.
+Marks the specified deliverable from your deliverable list as done.

 Format: `done INDEX`
-* `INDEX` is the index number of the deliverable in the displayed deliverable list.
+* `INDEX` is the index number of the deliverable in your displayed deliverable list.
 * `INDEX` must be a positive integer.

 Example:
-* `done 1` marks the 1st deliverable in the deliverable list as done.
+* `done 1` marks the 1st deliverable in your deliverable list as done.

 #### Deleting a deliverable: `delete`

-Deletes the specified deliverable from the deliverable list.
+Deletes the specified deliverable from your deliverable list.

 Format: `delete INDEX`
-* `INDEX` is the index number of the deliverable in the displayed deliverable list.
+* `INDEX` is the index number of the deliverable in your displayed deliverable list.
 * `INDEX` must be a positive integer.

 Example:
-* `delete 2` deletes the 2nd deliverable in the deliverable list.
+* `delete 2` deletes the 2nd deliverable in your deliverable list.

 ### Meeting

 #### Adding a meeting: `add`

-Adds a meeting to the meeting list.
+Adds a meeting to your meeting list.

 Format: `add t/TITLE [d/DESCRIPTION] from/FROM to/TO [c/CONTACTS] [l/LOCATION]`
 * `TITLE` is the main heading of the meeting.